A better way to add multiple strokes around text in Photoshop

 All six strokes have been added around the text.

-In the Layers panel, we see all six shape layers, each set to a different stroke color and size.
+Look in the Layers panel.
+We see all six shape layers, each set to a different stroke color and size.

 Six shape layers, one for each stroke.